 My friend Chuck is a DJ and owes me a few hours of music so he will be spinning some tunes for us in the afternoon at no cost.
-I am wondering if he also does Karaoke!!
+I’m wondering if he also does Karaoke!!

-We have a good size yard so there will horseshoes and badminton set up.
-I am also asking friends if they have any other outside games like cornhole to play.
+We have a good-sized yard to set up our horseshoes and badminton.
+I’m also asking friends if they have any other outside games like cornhole to play.

 All of this will cost about $250.
 My most important advice is to ask and borrow.
 Especially if this might be a one-time thing.

-If you plan on doing more parties or have other children that will be a graduation, then maybe investing in tents, tables, and entertaining items might be worth it over renting.
+If you plan on doing more parties or have other children that will be graduating, then maybe investing in tents, tables, and entertaining items might be worth it over renting.

 But borrowing is always the way to keep it cheap.